dokryconn/Dokters-Prescription/README.md

   - **Windows** - 15 custom shortcuts

 *Program-specific shortcuts are only enabled while the corresponding program window is active.*

-**NOTE: For the complete list of keyboard shortcuts included, reference the `Dok's Rx Guide.xls` spreadsheet**

 - **Suspend / Resume Script** - **`[CTRL+ALT+SHIFT+PAUSE]`**